||Part Time Day

 - An Australian or New Zealand Birth Certificate

 For Permanent Residents or Humanitarian Visa holders, a Certificate of Evidence of Resident Status (CERS) or a Humanitarian Visa is accepted.

-To assess eligibility for Recognition of Prior Learning and Credit Transfer students are required to bring any transcripts for study previously undertaken with Registered Training Organisations (including TAFE NSW).
+To assess eligibility for Recognition of Prior Learning and Credit Transfer, students are required to bring any transcripts for study previously undertaken or other appropriate evidence to the enrolment session.

-The following additional evidence is required to support applications for fee concessions or exemptions:
+Evidence is required to support applications for fee concessions or exemptions.
+Such as:

 - A valid Centrelink Customer Reference Number (CRN) or DVA number with the date of grant; or

-Jobseekers are required to provide full details of their jobactive provider and jobseeker identification (JSID) number.
+Jobseekers are required to provide full details of:

 To plan for your enrolment session please refer to the Enrolment Readiness Checklist on the Hunter TAFE website.

 |Classes will run on Thursday and Friday 8.00am to 4.45pm.

 The 2017 Smart and Skilled Schedule prices are: